anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Co-located Registrar-Agent and Domain Registrar

 Compared to {{!RFC8995}} BRSKI, pledges supporting BRSKI-PRM can be completely passive and only need to react when being requested to react by a Registrar-Agent.
-In {{!RFC8995}}, pledges instead need to continuously request enrollment from a domain registrar, which may result in undesirable communications pattern and possible overload of a domain registrar.
+In {{!RFC8995}}, pledges instead need to continuously interact with the domain registrar during onboarding, through discovery, voucher exchange, and enrollment.
+This may increase the load on the domain registrar, specifically, if a larger number of pledges onboards simultaneously.

 ~~~~ aasvg
                          +---------------------------+